What we’ll cover:

 If you think your income will be lower in retirement than it is now, your effective tax rate may be lower as well.
 For instance, this could be true if you are in the peak of your career and expect a lower income in retirement.
 If that’s the case, the potential benefit of a tax deduction today may be worth more than tax-free withdrawals from a Roth IRA.

 For some, a Roth IRA can be an obvious choice because of the tax-free withdraws in retirement and overall flexibility.
-On the flip side, the biggest draw for a Traditional IRA is the upfront tax break.
-This may be a great incentive to save for retirement since the tax-deduction potentially offsets the “cost” of your contributions.
+On the flip side, the biggest draw for a Traditional IRA vs. a Roth IRA is the upfront tax break.
+This may be a great incentive to save for retirement since the tax-deduction potentially helps offset the “cost” of your contributions.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of Goldman Sachs Bank USA, Goldman Sachs Group, Inc. or any of their affiliates, subsidiaries or division.
 Goldman Sachs Bank USA is not providing any financial, economic, legal, accounting, tax or other recommendation in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any its affiliates.
 Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.